 Residency and Citizenship or Lawful Status, and Compliance at SMCC

-If you are new to SMCC and the Maricopa County Community College District, establishing residency and citizenship or lawful status is vital, because tuition varies according to residency classification.
+If you are new to SMCC and the Maricopa County Community College District, establishing residency and citizenship or lawful status is vital, because tuition rates vary according to residency classification.

 A student new to SMCC who enrolls via my.maricopa.edu is considered out-of-state until proof of residency and citizenship or lawful status is established.
-This must be done through the SMCC Student Enrollment Services Office.
+This can be done through the online or in person with the SMCC Student Enrollment Services Office.

 For the Maricopa Community Colleges, tuition is based on three residency classifications.
 The following categories were determined in accordance with state law (ARS 15-1801, 15-1802, 15-1802.01, 15-1803) and regulations of the Maricopa Community Colleges Governing Board (AR 2.2):

 - Maricopa County Resident—an individual who has lived in Maricopa County for 50 days AND lived in the State of Arizona for at least one year prior to semester start who is also a U.S. Citizen or in a lawful status.